astridztar/insectchristmas/README.md

 # insect.christmas

-- this is a mirror of insect.christmas from 07/23/2024
+- this is a mirror of insect.christmas
 - only includes the html, css & js files for simplicity